j-fischer/rflib/README.md

 Alternatively, you can either clone the repository and use 'sfdx force:source:deploy' to deploy this library to your Sandbox or use the **Deploy to Salesforce** button below to deploy it directly into your org.

-Please check the `sfdx-project.json` file for all package version IDs.
+Please check the [CHANGELOG file](https://github.com/j-fischer/rflib/blob/master/CHANGELOG.md) for versions, install links and package aliases.

 To install package via browser: